 - This guide is intended for Samsung Galaxy devices only.
 Do not try this on a device from a different manufacturer.

-- Before using Odin3, make sure that you have turned of Samsung Kies.
+- Before using Odin3, make sure that you have turned to Samsung Kies.

 - Disable your windows firewall or any antivirus software if you have enabled.